petykowski/London-Underground-Dot-Matrix-Typeface/README.md

 Open .sdf file in FontForge
 1. Select character to update
 2. File > Import
-3. Element > Transformations > Transform
-   - Scale Uniformly: 83.33333333%
-4. Set width to width of character + 100
+3. Set width to width of character + 100
    - If svg width is 600 then set element width to 700
-5. Align leading edge and baseline to element frame

 #### Generate Font
 1. File > Generate Fonts